OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

 .. _Prediction:

-Predictions for the UK (Updated on 11th April)
+Predictions for England (Updated on 11th April)
 ================================================

 Number of infected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Prediction of the total number of infected people who needed hospitalization and the number of hospital beds needed for COVID-19 patients per day.
+Prediction of the total number of infected people who are diagnosed (most of them needing hospitalisation).

+and the number of hospital beds needed for COVID-19 patients per day.

 .. content-tabs::